 What Is Responsive Web Design?

 Responsive Web design is the practice of developing Web pages that look great on multiple devices with different form factors.
-Think about a desktop computer, a laptop, a tablet, a mobile phone, a smart watch and even full screen TV.
+Think about a desktop computer, a laptop, a tablet, a mobile phone, a smartwatch, and even full-screen TV.
 People browse the Web on all these devices.
 It turns out that a single rigid design doesn’t fit all of them.
 Even if you use relative units and flexible grids.
-The key to responsive Web design is to detect the properties of the device, such as width, height, landscape/portrait mode and resolution.
-The developers then create multiple designs that looks great for multiple points in this multi-dimensional space.
+The key to responsive Web design is to detect the properties of the device, such as width, height, landscape/portrait mode, and resolution.
+The developers then create multiple designs that look great for multiple points in this multi-dimensional space.
+Additionally, many businesses are striving to have an ADA compliant website so that it can be accessible to individuals with visual impairments.

 Here is an example of a responsive Web design: